 For years our team has talked about how important it is for our clients to train their people so everyone within the organization is on-brand and aligned in thinking, voice and actions.
 With the massive exit of expertise occurring as baby boomers retire, this is even more critical.

 When I was a young boy somewhere in middle school, I loved watching a TV show called Get Smart.
-It was a comedy based on the daily challenges and missteps of a ‘secret agent’ named Max.
-The appeal of his character was his obliviousness to what was happening around him while he was equipped with very cool, futuristic technology.
+The appeal of the main character, Max, was his obliviousness to what was happening around him while he was equipped with very cool, futuristic technology.